gcarbo01/process-diagram/README.md

 <br>

 ## Error Handling
-Generally, business processes do not detail Error Handling, unless the error handling itself is a process that requires documentation because it consists of several steps that need to be coordinated across multiple Actors.
-Error Handling usually is considered a technical implementation and it is not part of the high-level process design. <br>
+Generally, business processes do not detail Error Handling unless the error handling itself is a process that requires documentation because it consists of several steps that need to be coordinated across multiple Actors.
+Error Handling is usually considered a technical implementation and is not part of the high-level process design. <br>
 Business Processes only document happy paths and the most important permutations of the mainstream process.
 <br>
 <br>